ilyassmoummad/scl_icbhi2017/README.txt

-code will be released soon
+code will be on november 7